 Is There a Shortage of HVAC Technicians?

-Qualified HVAC technicians are in high demand because of shrinking labor force within the industry.
-There are several reasons for this discrepancy, like a higher rate of retirement and competition from other industries.
-There are also more young people seeking college degrees instead of a licensed trade like HVAC.
+There is a high demand for qualified HVAC technicians because of shrinking labor force within the industry.
+This discrepancy is the result of several factors, such as more retirements and competition from other industries.
+It's also more likely for young people to start pursuing college degrees instead of a licensed trade like HVAC.

 Is HVAC a Hard Career?